-- 5.1 The current proposed operating hours of the Burton Community Hub and the Salisbury West Library service are not currently aligned and have the potential to negatively impact the customer experience and create operational inefficiencies. - 5.2 It is proposed that the operating hours of the Burton Community Hub including the library service be 9am to 5pm Monday to Friday and 9am to 1pm on Saturdays to align with community needs and expectations and to also capitalise on the increased pedestrian traffic on Saturday mornings from local sporting and retail facilities.
+- 5.1 The current proposed operating hours of the Burton Community Hub and the Salisbury West Library service are not currently aligned and have the potential to negatively impact the customer experience and create operational inefficiencies. - 5.2 It is proposed that the operating hours of the Burton Community Hub including the library service be 9am to 5pm Monday to Friday and 10am to 2pm on Saturdays to align with community needs and expectations.